 The associative mind

 Along with attractors, there are certain patterns that often go hand-in-hand.
 I believe that when we see patterns that follow the same rhythm, we start to associate them with each other, just like Pavlov’s dog.
 A car often has chairs, events usually marketeer with posters, when I look angry I am usually angry.
 But this doesn’t have to be the case.
 It is our associative mind that makes these connections.
-Through dissociation, you can divide the patterns, and you can loosen connections.
-When you are able to dissociate you can become creative and feel more free.
+Through dissociation, you can divide the patterns, and you can loosen connections, through association you connect and strengthen parts and merge them together.
+When you are able to dissociate and associate at will, you can become creative and feel more free.
 Read more about that here in this blog about the associative mind and this one about the association of space and activity.

 Everything is connected

 We are bound to our environment and moved by its dynamics because we live in a relative closed system called Earth.
 The things we know today are a product of evolution, making us bound to the past, and the things that are currently happening in parallel to our existence, influence us right now, or in the future.
 This is connected to the butterfly effect and makes me conscious about the way I handle the people I meet, the products I use, and the things I eat.
 It also makes me curious about how everything within my reality has come to an existence and the paths they took over time.
 Read more about the Butterfly effect within you or about the complexity of life.

 When I say “over time”, I actually mean “over movement”.
 I believe time is a mental construct and very useful for synchronizing events.
 However, it does not exist and is a product of movement in the universe.
 Read more about that here.
 Synchronization can happen through the movement of the celestial bodies, the internal clocks of our own body, or external cues from the environment.
 When I started to accept that time does not exist, but is just a useful tool, I felt more agent over my decisions and life, making me less bound to age, or the “fastness” of time passing.

 There is no absolute self